 ||Soon after the invention of the tantalum lamp in Europe, the news caused great concern among American manufacturers, who had performed no significant research of their own on metal filament incandescent lamps.
 The risk of losing their dominance to superior imported lamps was high, especially for General Electric, which together with National had operated a near-monopoly in the Americas since 1901.

 This situation caused enormous stress within GE, because its research laboratory had been established precisely to maintain a leadership position which would avoid paying competitors for the use of lighting-related patents.
-To make matters worse, the situation was repeated when it again had to license the European sintered tungsten technology.
+To make matters worse, the situation was repeated when it again had to license sintered tungsten technology from the Europeans.
 However its high price meant that GE's tantalum production continued until 1910, after which Coolidge's development of ductile tungsten entirely displaced both tantalum and sintered tungsten from the USA market.
 This particular lamp has a rather unusual filament formation, with three instead of the usual two sets of carriers.
 Its purpose is perhaps to improve vibration resistance, or to achieve a mount of shorter length and higher brightness than with ordinary tantalum lamps.